dymmond/esmerald/docs/en/docs/configurations/template.md

 TemplateConfig is a simple set of configurations that when passed enables the template engine.

 !!! info
-    Currently Esmerald supports `Jinja2`.
+    Currently Ravyn supports `Jinja2`.

-It is important to understand that you don't need to use the provided `JinjaTemplateEngine` from Esmerald within the `TemplateConfig`.
+It is important to understand that you don't need to use the provided `JinjaTemplateEngine` from Ravyn within the `TemplateConfig`.

 You are free to build your own and pass it to the `TemplateConfig`.
 This way you can design however you see fit.

 !!!
 Tip
-    Esmerald being built on top of Lilya, uses the `JinjaTemplateEngine` from it which means you can read the [Jinja2Template](https://www.lilya.dev/templates/#jinja2template) from Lilya to understand
+    Ravyn being built on top of Lilya, uses the `JinjaTemplateEngine` from it which means you can read the [Jinja2Template](https://www.lilya.dev/templates/#jinja2template) from Lilya to understand
     the parameters and how to use them.